aczietlow/hugo-blog/content/notes/2025/week-4.md

   - weekly-notes
 ---

 This was the big week for our family, the week we finally laid Gumma to rest.
-It was a month that felt like both a few short days and an enternity.
+It was a month that felt like both a few short days and an eternity.
 The service was beautiful and I hope will help everyone, myself included in the healing process.

 - traveled to North Augusta to be with family during the week
 - prepared a photo slideshow to play during the reception